Congressional Visits Day

 How many students receive the award?

-Can only the Future Leaders in Science award recipients participate in the 2015 Congressional Visits Day?
+Can only the Future Leaders in Science award recipients participate in Congressional Visits Day?

 Of course not!
 While there are a limited number of Future Leaders in Science award recipients, anyone is welcome to participate in the Congressional Visits Day if they can cover their own travel and housing arrangements.
 Note: We will still assist you with hotel reservations and other logistics.